 The Goals of CRT

-- To pass laws and to create a culture that punishes those who speak out against or act in a manner that indicates disapproval of CRT, and to bring all aspects of life into subservience to the government, whose main purpose is to reward the “oppressed” and punish the “oppressor.”
+- To pass laws and to create a culture that shames or punishes those who speak out against or act in a manner that indicates disapproval of CRT, and to bring all aspects of life into subservience to the government, whose main purpose is to reward the “oppressed” and punish the “oppressor.”

 - To create a narrative that demonizes Western culture’s “whiteness” by telling stories of oppression designed to promote empathy for the principles behind CRT and hatred for those who question it.

-Because CRT is a fervently followed religious construct on college campuses, it percolates into every department.
+Because CRT is a fervently followed orthodoxy on college campuses, it percolates into every department.
 Much like technology providers are enforcing CRT on seemingly unrelated platforms, like Amazon, there is no safety in the engineering department.
 Powerful administrative positions in charge of “Diversity and Inclusion” are embraced across the entire campus so they can drive the CRT orthodoxy into every corner of the university.